Slava Ukraine

 Software University - SoftUni

-As part of my ongoing mission to bridge practical AI with real-world application, my next project involves collaborating with Software University (SoftUni)MCP Logo
+As part of my ongoing mission to bridge practical AI with real-world application, my next project involves collaborating with Software University (SoftUni)SoftUni University on LangChain and modern AI pipelines

 SoftUni (Software University) is one of the most prominent tech education hubs in Eastern Europe.
 It offers intensive, practice-based programs in software development, AI, data science, and digital technologies.